OpenSourceEconomics/epp_topics/src/epp_topics/scientific_computing/optimization_mechanics/screencast/slides.md

  dtype: float64}
 ```

 </div>
 <div>

+- Extend previous example

 - Only need to specify bounds for parameters that need them

 - `upper_bounds` work analogously

 - Can use `np.inf` and `-np.inf` to explicitly specify no bound

 </div>
 </div>